-These crispy chicken bites are made with chickpea flour are packed with spices that deliver a medley of flavours that takes fried chicken to another level!
+Crispy chicken pakora made with besan (chickpea flour) and packed with spices that deliver a medley of flavors that takes fried chicken to another level!

 - 6–8 boneless chicken thighs